contino/flight-controller/README.md

 1- First of all, you need to define a SLO.
 In this example we will work with 2 SLO's.
 These SLO's are related to creation of a "project" at a client.

-    - "time taken between requesting a project and assigning the request to be executed"
-    - "time taken between requesting a project and finally creating the project"
+    - "time taken between requesting a project and creating the project"

 2- Next you need to understand the "process" for "creating a project".
 This includes actors, systems, and automation that contributes to creation of a "project" from start to end.
 From the process diagram we need to identify the events that are associated each component of the "process".
 "Event" in the process shold have minimum the following fields